Implementing the Final Repair & Capitalization and Disposition Regulations

-Generally there is no betterment if one is bringing the property back to its prior condition in the hands of the taxpayer.
+Generally, there is no betterment if one is bringing the property back to its prior condition in the hands of the taxpayer.
 However, if the work corrects wear and tear in the hands of a different owner, this is considered a betterment of the property.

-An Adaptation to New Use generally means putting the property to a new or different use.
+An Adaptation to New Use generally means putting the property to a new or different function.
 For example, converting a manufacturing building into a showroom is such an adaptation.
 However, combining multiple spaces into a single space would not.

-- Replaces a component of the Unit of Property and a loss has been taken for the component
+- Replaces a component of the Unit of Property and a loss has been taken for the component.

 - Replaces a component of the Unit of Property and the adjusted basis of the component is used to determine gain or loss on the disposition.